rcuprak/actionbazaar/readme.txt

 Instructions
 ============
-All of the chapters are Maven based and can be easily opened in NetBeans, IntelliJ, or Eclipse.
+All of the chapters are Maven based.
 The code samples were tested on the GlassFish 4.1 and the WildFly 9.0.1 application servers.
+The code may be imported in IDEs supporting Maven.
+Eclipse was used for updating project structure and dependencies in Oct 2015.

 General instructions to run the unit tests (using JUnit + Arquillian) unless otherwise specified in the respective modules